BitSika is a payment app that helps people send money instantly across countries. One of the fintech contenders for "Cash App of Africa".

 What started as an ambassadorial play ended up becoming a partnership.
 Davido was so interested in the project that he brought himself and his team (DMW) on board as shareholders.
 He currently occupies the role of Chief Marketing Officer (CMO), and according to Atsu, it isn't a ceremonial role.
 He and his team actively handle marketing strategy at BitSika and will soon be testing new use cases for BitSika's products.

 As regards the immediate impact, that has been clear to see.
-BitSika provision 10 times their regular servers on the day the partnership was announced.
+BitSika provided 10 times their regular servers on the day the partnership was announced.
 They had initially increased their servers from two to ten (10) in anticipation of the influx of sign-ups from a pre-scheduled giveaway train, but that didn't stop them from crashing.
 The app went down for about an hour, and they had to upgrade to twenty servers for the duration of the giveaway.

 That first day saw Bitsika gain over 20,000 new sign-ups—proof of Davido's impact.